chohh7391/isaaclab_tutorial/README.md

-# Template for Isaac Lab Projects
+# Isaac Lab Projects

 ## Overview

-This project/repository serves as a template for building projects or extensions based on Isaac Lab.
+This repository contains simple tutorials for Isaac Lab.
-It allows you to develop in an isolated environment, outside of the core Isaac Lab repository.

 **Key Features:**

-- `Isolation` Work outside the core Isaac Lab repository, ensuring that your development efforts remain self-contained.
-- `Flexibility` This template is set up to allow your code to be run as an extension in Omniverse.
+- `#1 Basic Tutoria`: Step-by-step guide from official documentation to help you understand and use various features of the framework.

+- `#2 Robot Learning Framework`: Explain the two task design methods: Manager-Based & Direct.
+Analyze 3 examples for each.

+- `#3 External Project`: How to separate tasks from official IsaacLab repository

+- `#4 Deploying policies in Isaac Sim`: A guide to exporting trained policies from the IsaacLab RL environment and deploying them for inference and visualization within IsaacSim's graphicial interface.

+- `#5 Sim2Sim: Isaac Lab -> Gazebo, MuJoCo`: Methods and considerations for transferring trained from the IsaacLab environment to other simulators (e.g., Gazebo, MuJoCo) for cross-platform validation

 **Keywords:** extension, template, isaaclab